Erin’s Recipe Rundown

 - 1 tablespoon vanilla extract

-- 1 cup butter (2 sticks), softened to room temperature
+- 1 cup (226g) salted butter at room temperature

 - 2 teaspoons vanilla extract